GabeScott/standard-works-vault/General Conference/1984 April - Missions—Only You Can Decide.md

 # Missions—Only You Can Decide

-*By By Devin G. Durrant - BYU First Ward, BYU Sixth Stake*
+By Devin G. Durrant - *BYU First Ward, BYU Sixth Stake*

 *Given in the April session of the 1984 General Conference*